-Talk to us today and find out if you're eligible for a Partner Visa.
+Talk to us today and find out if you're eligible for a Partner Visa or a Prospective Marriage Visa.
 We help make the visa application process simple and stress-free, saving you a stack of time!

-To be eligible for a Partnership Visa, you must be either married or in a de facto relationship with an Australian citizen, Australian permanent resident or an eligible New Zealand citizen, and be able to prove that your relationship is genuine.
-The path to permanent residency consists of two stages, where you are first granted a temporary Subclass 820 Partner Visa or a Subclass 300 Partner Visa.
-After two years, if the relationship is still going or there are exceptional circumstances, then you may be eligible to apply for a permanent Subclass 801 Partner Visa or a Subclass 100 Partner Visa.
+To be eligible for a Partner Visa, you must be either married or in a de facto relationship with an Australian citizen, Australian permanent resident or an eligible New Zealand citizen, and be able to prove that your relationship is genuine.
+The path to permanent residency consists of two stages, where you are first granted a temporary Subclass 820 Partner Visa (onshore applicant) or a Subclass 309 Partner Visa (offshore applicant).
+After two years, if the relationship is still going or there are exceptional circumstances, then you may be eligible for a permanent Subclass 801 Partner Visa (onshore applicant) or a Subclass 100 Partner Visa (offshore applicant).

 IS YOUR RELATIONSHIP GENUINE?

-Your relationship needs to be considered genuine and will be assessed off four key criteria, which includes the financial aspects of the relationship, the social aspects of the relationship, the nature of the household and the nature of the commitment.
-At Hansen Migration our job is to make suggestions about the evidence you can provide and how you can improve your chances of success.
+Your relationship needs to be considered genuine and will be assessed off four key criteria, which includes the financial aspects of the relationship, the nature of the household, the social aspects of the relationship and the nature of the commitment.
+At Hansen Migration our role is to make suggestions about the evidence you can provide and how you can improve your chances of success.

 ONSHORE OR OFFSHORE APPLICATION?

 You can apply for a Partner Visa from within Australia (Subclass 820/801), or from outside of Australia (Subclass 309/100).
 If applying onshore from within Australia you're eligible for a Bridging Visa A, allowing you live and work in Australia whilst waiting for the Partner Visa application to be processed.